jinqiangshou/react_spa_example/README.md

 # React SPA Example

 ## Description
 [React](https://facebook.github.io/react/) has become more and more popular among front end engineers.
-Although we have [create-react-app](https://github.com/facebookincubator/create-react-app) to help building frameworks easily, I prefer doing this all by myself, because DIY brings better understanding about those tools & modules.
+Although we have [create-react-app](https://github.com/facebookincubator/create-react-app) to help building frameworks easily, I prefer doing this all by myself, because DIY brings me better understanding about those tools & modules.

 If efficiency comes first, just use [create-react-app](https://github.com/facebookincubator/create-react-app).
 If study comes first, do it yourself!